pyiron/pyiron/docs/source/installation_quickstart.rst

     #DISABLE_DATABASE = True
     FILE = ~/pyiron.db

-Note the RESOURCE_PATHS contain two entries:
+Note the :code:`RESOURCE_PATHS`` contain two entries:

 1. :code:`/home/abc123/pyiron_resources`

 2. :code:`/software/abc123/mambaforge/envs/pyiron/share/pyiron`

-RESOURCE_PATHS tells pyiron where we are storing our executables, job scripts and queue configuration settings.
+:code:`RESOURCE_PATHS` tells pyiron where we are storing our executables, job scripts and queue configuration settings.

 The first is the directory we just made.
 The second is where pyiron's environment is located on the filesystem.
 You can find where it is using :code:`which python` with the environment activated, which yields something like:
 :code:`/software/abc123/mambaforge/bin/python`